snikolaj/espomodoro/README.md

 # espomodoro
 An ESP32-based Pomodoro timer using the Arduino framework.
 Built to work on an 128x160 ST7735/7789 display and those generic Aliexpress 4x4 keypads.
+Uses the Adafruit ST77XX library and the Keypad library.

 Connections:
  - 4x4 keypad (from leftmost pin): D32, D33, D25, D26, D27, D14, D12, D13